 Maple Walnut Fudge is one of the most requested fudge recipes on the blog.
 After sharing my guide to how to make fudge, I’ve gotten tons of emails asking me if I have a great Maple Walnut Fudge recipe.

-- Made with white chocolate, marshmallow cream and maple extract, this Maple Walnut Fudge is well worth the little bit of effort it takes.
+- Made with white chocolate, marshmallow cream and maple flavoring, this Maple Walnut Fudge is well worth the little bit of effort it takes.

 - You don’t need a candy thermometer or any special skills to make this easy fudge recipe!